Can I Use HSA or FSA Funds for Recovery Equipment?

 Heat + near-infrared LED therapy wrap

-FDA-registered.
-Focused therapeutic design for back pain and musculoskeletal conditions maps cleanly to LMN indications.
-Most defensible red light therapy claim in our catalog.
+Registered and listed with the FDA, not 510(k)-cleared.
+Its focused design for back pain and musculoskeletal conditions maps cleanly to LMN indications — our most defensible red light claim.

 View ThermBack LED